sedol1339/files/abstracts.md

     - The intuition is that as the original image information content is erased in the forward process, a corresponding stochastic reverse process produces multiple plausible reconstructions, defining a generative model
     - Our model shows emergent properties not seen in standard diffusion models, such as disentanglement of overall colour and shape in images
     - Spectral analysis reveals an implicit coarse-to-fine inductive bias

+Radhakrishnan, A., Beaglehole, D., Pandit, P., & Belkin, M. (2022).
+Mechanism of feature learning in deep fully connected networks and kernel machines that recursively learn features. arXiv, 2212.13881.
+Retrieved from https://arxiv.org/abs/2212.13881v3

+    - How do deep MLPs learn features?
+    - We show that neural feature learning occurs by implementing the average gradient outer product to up-weight features strongly related to model output
+    - This sheds light on the emergence of spurious features, simplicity biases, lottery ticket hypothesis
+    - The mechanism identified in our work leads to a backpropagation-free method for feature learning; we use it to enable feature learning in kernel machines
+    - The resulting Recursive Feature Machines achieve SOTA performance on tabular data

 Ramstead, M. J. D., Sakthivadivel, D. A. R., Heins, C., Koudahl, M., Millidge, B., Da Costa, L., ...Friston, K. J. (2022).
 On Bayesian Mechanics: A Physics of and by Beliefs. arXiv, 2205.11543.
 Retrieved from https://arxiv.org/abs/2205.11543v4